nickkuijpers/laravel-custom-post-manager/README.md

 Before you are able to use the post types, you need to whitelist and setup the required custom fields and templates in the config/niku-cms.php file.

-`# write documation about structure in config/niku-cms.php file`
+`# TO DO write documation about structure in config/niku-cms.php file`

 ## Extending the custom fields # TO DO